 Original location: http://www.more.com/entertainment/food-travel/motorcycling-through-vietnam

 When you think of Pamplona, you envision the running of the bulls.
 Make those charging beasts motorbikes, and you have Hanoi.
-Racing toward you, overflowing the city’s narrow streets, are thousands of motorized Vietnamese rushing to work, to school and back home.
-They are transporting four or five children, stacks of bamboo, televisions and mattresses.
-And they don’t bother with traffic lights or laws, relying instead on good brakes, a good horn and good luck.
-Their engines whine like lawn mowers, and their horns, as if they were the Road Runner on helium.
+Racing toward you, overflowing the city’s narrow streets, are thousands of motorized Vietnamese rushing to work, to school, and back home.
+They are transporting four or five children, stacks of bamboo, televisions, and mattresses.
+And they don’t bother with traffic lights or laws, relying instead on good brakes, a good horn, and good luck.
+Their engines whine like lawnmowers, and their horns as if they were the Road Runner on helium.
 These are the sounds of Hanoi.

 The bustling capital was the starting point for my 16-day motorcycle tour of Vietnam’s Ho Chi Minh Highway.
 My guide, Le Van Cuong, was a former North Vietnamese soldier.
-My traveling companions, John Cutright and Randall Ruble, were both avid bikers, and vets of different kinds: Cutright fought in the Vietnam War, and Ruble is a veterinarian who cares for draft horses.
+My travelling companions, John Cutright and Randall Ruble, were both avid bikers, and vets of different kinds: Cutright fought in the Vietnam War, and Ruble is a veterinarian who cares for draft horses.

 On our first day, we rode in a pedicab through the twisting maze of Hanoi’s overflowing street kitchens and silk shops to the tree-lined boulevards of the French Quarter, where a van waited to take us on a side trip to Ha Long Bay.
 On a fishing junk, we sailed between the deep green limestone islands of the 580-square-mile Bay of the Descending Dragon, stopping in a grotto to eat freshly caught squid and prawns.
-I slid my bare feet into the cool water and let the tranquillity and beauty of the bay dissolve some of my fears about hitting the trail-and Hanoi’s traffic chaos-the next day.
+I slid my bare feet into the cool water and let the tranquillity and beauty of the bay dissolve some of my fears about hitting the trail-and Hanoi’s traffic chaos – the next day.

-On the road back to the city, which was barely wide enough for two vehicles, I watched as buses, towering trucks and motorbikes hurled themselves at one another.
-The near misses were breathtakingly comic, until I saw a mangled bike next to a casket.
+On the road back to the city, which was barely wide enough for two vehicles, I watched as buses, towering trucks, and motorbikes hurled themselves at one another.
+The near-misses were breathtakingly comic until I saw a mangled bike next to a casket.
 When traffic accidents are fatal in Vietnam, they don’t bother with a stretcher-they bring a red, gilt-edged coffin right to the scene.
 Why exactly was I risking my neck when I could just take the bus?

 THE ROAD TO REINVENTION

 “If you go on this trip, you will come back in a coffin,” Kim Stuart told me when I was planning my trip with the outfitter Myths and Mountains.
-Last year he had taken-and survived-the same motorcycle tour, which runs alongside the former military supply line known as the Ho Chi Minh Trail, from Hanoi in the north to what was once Saigon in the south.
+Last year he had taken and survived the same motorcycle tour, which runs alongside the former military supply line known as the Ho Chi Minh Trail, from Hanoi in the north to what was once Saigon in the south.
 “You’ll face every hazard imaginable,” he warned, “and some you can’t

 believe, like wandering water buffalo.”

-I am not a thrill seeker.
+I am not a thrill-seeker.
 Ask any of my friends, who call me Practical Pig.
-But as a 40-something, I was so stuck in a rut, and so eager for something to propel me out of it, that when the opportunity to take this adventure came along, I grabbed it even though I’d never been on a motorcycle.
+But as a 40-something, I was so stuck in a rut and so eager for something to propel me out of it, that when the opportunity to take this adventure came along, I grabbed it even though I’d never been on a motorcycle.
 There was also the fact that, for my generation, Vietnam has always meant war.
 I wanted to see what had happened to the distant country whose images were etched in my memory.
 Besides, I had driven a scooter in Greece.
 Once.
 How much harder could a bigger bike be?

 In a storefront driver’s ed class that I took before the trip, I learned about single-vehicle fatality rates while the instructors, a couple in their forties, dropped references to the time she “went over the handlebars” and he “slid under a semi.”
 I whispered to another student that the teachers sure had a lot of accidents.
 “My dad says there are two kinds of bikers,” he replied.
 “The kind who have fallen, and the kind who will.”

 The next morning, I hoisted my thigh over a black Yamaha 125cc in an empty parking lot, and I felt cool just straddling it.
 I recalled that my nickname in the seventh grade was Easy Rider, inspired solely by my initials.
 When the engine revved, I said, “This is going to be fun.”
-Then I released the brake and my motorcycle lurched forward-without me.
+Then I released the brake and my motorcycle lurched forward without me.

 At least I wasn’t spinning my wheels at a desk.
 After 15 years as a film executive and a producer, I’d stored up enough determination and money to quit and pursue a dream of writing.
 My first novel sold, and then I froze.
 Bills were piling up faster than new pages.
 But rather than confront my fear of failure, I was learning how to downshift and say “help!” in Vietnamese.

 The morning we were to start riding the trail out of Hanoi, I called my mother.
 I knew that if I was going to die, she’d expect me to phone first.
 When I hung up, I realized that I was truly afraid of sliding under a truck of pigs.
-But after all this buildup-even my doorman said he’d pray for me-how could I just ride in the outfitter’s van?
+But after all this buildup-even my doorman said he’d pray for me how could I just ride in the outfitter’s van?
 Then I remembered something I had seen my first night in Vietnam.
 Across the street from my hotel, a little girl in orange velvet pants walked behind her mother, with her face in a bowl.
 She stopped eating when she noticed me.
 I smiled.
 She stared, then timidly waved and smiled back.
 It felt like a blessing, a personal welcome to Vietnam.
 So I strapped on my helmet and got on my Honda.

-CORIANDER, LIME AND LEMONGRASS
+CORIANDER, LIME, AND LEMONGRASS

-The spices of Vietnam color its lush hills and valleys.
+The spices of Vietnam colour its lush hills and valleys.
 Shades of green and yellow blurred into each other as I buzzed down the blacktop, the rain-sweetened breeze cooling my face.
-After three days on the bike and 300 miles of miraculously empty pavement, I was feeling confident enough to take my hand off the handlebar and wave at the children who ran after me in multicolored ponchos, screaming “Hello!
+After three days on the bike and 300 miles of miraculously empty pavement, I was feeling confident enough to take my hand off the handlebar and wave at the children who ran after me in multi-coloured ponchos, screaming “Hello!
 Hello!”
 This loud welcome was part of what I loved about the country, and about being on a motorcycle: I was close enough to feel the friendliness of the people.